-“While the perceived harm of marijuana is decreasing, the scary truth is that the actual potential for harm is increasing,” Surgeon General Jerome Adams announced in an August 30, 2019 press conference on the new advisory, which now states that there is no safe amount of marijuana for teens, young adults, or pregnant women.
+“While the perceived harm of marijuana is decreasing, the scary truth is that the actual potential for harm is increasing,” Surgeon General Jerome Adams announced last year when debuting a new official advisory that states there is no safe amount of marijuana for teens, young adults, or pregnant women.

 “This ain’t your mother’s marijuana,” Adams told NPR, explaining that there’s been a threefold increase in THC content of pot between 1995 and 2014.
 “The higher the THC delivery, the higher the risk,” Adams added.

 As for the American College of Obstetricians and Gynecologists (ACOG), the organization remains adamant that “marijuana and pregnancy don’t mix,” according to ACOG’s site.
 It even published an infographic outlining risks that marijuana consumption during pregnancy can pose: low birth weight, premature birth, disruption of fetal brain development, and childhood behavioral issues.

 According to the National Institute on Drug Abuse, some pregnant women use cannabis to treat extreme nausea and morning sickness.
 Other pregnant women may use pot to relieve other pregnancy symptoms, such as vomiting, anxiety, sleep disturbances and chronic pain.
 The position of the National Institute on Drug Abuse is clear: It states that there’s no research to show that using marijuana during pregnancy is safe and says the majority of doctors won’t recommend it.

 However, there is anecdotal evidence out there showing that marijuana may be an effective alternative remedy for pregnancy symptoms.
 For example, a small Canadian study published in the journal Complementary Therapies in Clinical Practice in 2006 found that 92 percent of pregnant women who used marijuana to treat morning sickness found it to be effective.